DannyCrews/rubykhan/README.md

 Q: What's up with the name?

 A: It's a pun on [Crossing the Rubicon](https://www.khanacademy.org/humanities/history/ancient-medieval/Ancient/v/a-tour-through-ancient-rome-in-320-c-e).
-You're welcome.  :P
+Julius Caesar would've used Ruby in his conquest of Gaul, and we want you to be able to use Ruby in your  Khan Academy app.  :)